-For this reporting period, representatives from the Department of Mental Health - Division of Developmental Disabilities reported no new or pending legislative initiatives that would affect the current MFP Program.
-The DMH has developed and re-structured staff positions related to transitions that included Employment Coordinators, Family Support Coordinators, and Community Living Coordinators in each of the Developmental Disabilities Regional Offices.
+For this reporting period, representatives from the Department of Mental Health - Division of Developmental Disabilities reported no new or pending legislative initiatives that would affect the current MO MFP Program.
+The DMH continues to implement staff positions related to transitions that included Employment Coordinators, Family Support Coordinators, and Community Living Coordinators in each of the Developmental Disabilities Regional Offices.
 The Community Living Coordinators are tasked with providing assistance in locating living situations for individuals interested in transitioning into the community.
 Each Regional Office will have a Self-Advocacy Specialist who is to work with families and others on self-awareness and diversity issues.
 The office will also have a Self-Directed Support Coordinator whose role will be to provide guidance, help and support to persons self-directing their services.
-The DMH will also provide one time transition expenses to qualified individuals.
+The DMH has continues to use and expanded Target Case management (TCM) services to help manage growing caseloads and provide families more access to their service coordinator.
+The DMH also provides onetime transition expenses to qualified individuals.
 These expenses are intended to help with start-up costs for such supports as Behavior Analysis and other expenses such as assistive technology and job support.